adamjberg/devtails.xyz/_posts/adam/2022-11-17-accelerated-reader.md

 According to [booksource]([https://www.booksource.com/products/uncle-toms-cabin__0486440281.aspx](https://www.booksource.com/products/uncle-toms-cabin__0486440281.aspx)), Uncle Tom’s Cabin is 384 pages long, rated for grades 9 and above, and a whopping 32 Accelerated Reader points.
 This was 4 grade levels above what I was “supposed” to be reading as a 5th grader.
 The challenge was too alluring for me though.
 I am pretty sure I had to ask my mom to buy the book because our elementary school library didn’t bother holding a copy of a book no one was ever going to read.

 It still pains me to reflect on what happened next.  **I failed.**  I was riding high on all of my Accelerated Reader points, but I hit a total wall with Uncle Tom’s Cabin.
-I ws Maybe a chapter or two in I couldn’t make it any further.  **I did not understand what the book was about** and it was incredibly unenjoyable.
+Maybe a chapter or two in I couldn’t make it any further.  **I did not understand what the book was about** and it was incredibly unenjoyable.

 I employed a technique I had learned earlier, where you simply take the quiz with the book nearby as a reference.
 There were usually only 10 or so questions, so it was usually possible to pass without having fully read a book.
 Whether I got the points or not on this one didn’t matter.
 I was ashamed and told myself I wasn’t a good reader.